-Southeast Tennessee Human Resource Agency is a Public Housing Agency in Dunlap, Tennessee that participates in the Section 8 Housing Choice Voucher (HCV), and Family Self-Sufficiency programs.
+Southeast Tennessee Human Resource Agency is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Family Self-Sufficiency programs.

 |Bledsoe, Grundy, Marion, Polk and Sequatchie County, Tennessee Housing Choice Voucher||Closed|